7 awkward questions you should ask on a first date — and 3 you really shouldn’t

 - Mladen Mitrinovic/Shutterstock

 This one is just rude, and hopefully you understand why.
-It’s number 1 on eHarmony’s list of 20 questions you shouldn’t ask on a first date, because it just makes you come across as shallow.
+It’s No. 1 on eHarmony’s list of 20 questions you shouldn’t ask on a first date, because it just makes you come across as shallow.
 Hopefully nobody actually asks this, but it’s better to be safe than sorry.